ARTS-Laboratory/Dataset-in-situ-monitoring-FFF-structures/readme.md

-# Real-time structural validation for fused filament fabrication components
+# Dataset in situ structural validation of additively manufactured polymer components

-This repo is the in situ monitroing and decision making for the component manufacturing by fused filament favrication.
+This repo is the in situ monitroing and decision making for the component manufacturing by fused filament fabrication.

 ## [Dataset1]
 Dataset contains two parts: